 Sam has also trained and worked in the resort hospitality industry in various roles including maintenance, grounds keeping and food preparation.
 He possesses a strong work ethic, positive demeanor and commitment to customer service.

-Stephen is a young man with a deep passion for the outdoors, gained through his lifetime of varied wilderness experiences and education.
-He joins MRL as Associate Guide for 2017 and brings a contagious enthusiasm for the job.
+Stephen is a young man with a deep passion for the outdoors, gained through his varied wilderness experiences and education.
+He joined MRL as Associate Guide in 2017 and over the season, developed his skills and knowledge under the guidance of Sam Rose and the MRL team.

 As a former guide with the private Griffith Island Club in Georgian Bay, Ontario, Stephen developed his skills in hunting small and large game - learning to run dogs on game birds and processing harvested deer.
-He also worked as part of a team in maintaining grounds and facilities and attending to the needs and safety of hunter guests.
+This made him a quick learn and valued contributor to our bear hunt program, working with the rest of team in ensuring a rewarding and successful hunt last season.
+His strong knowledge of firearms is a great asset and he is always ready to engage in any dialogue about hunting.

 Growing up in the Ottawa Valley provided Stephen with unfettered access to the outdoors and he took full advantage of his surroundings.
 He is an avid and accomplished fisherman of all species and all seasons as well as a proficient hunter with rifle, bow and shotgun.